abhabongse/paxter/docs/syntax.rst

      Well, if both conditions (a) and (b) do not hold, then the main argument would be :const:`None`.

-  2. A :class:`FragmentList <paxter.core.FragmentList>` node
-     which begins with zero or more hashes followed by a left brace.
-     The **FragmentList** rule is followed similarly to scenario (a) from above.

-  3. A :class:`Text <paxter.core.Text>` node
-     which begins with zero or more hashes followed by a quotation mark.
-     The inner text is parsed the same way as scenario (b) from above.

-  4. A special :class:`Command <paxter.core.Command>` node where
+  2. A special :class:`SingleSymbol <paxter.core.SingleSymbol>` node where
-     the introduction section is a single symbol following the @-switch, and the other sections (options and main argument) are both empty.
+     a single symbol follows the @-switch.

 - **FragmentList:** Consists of an interleaving of non-empty texts and results produced by **AtExpression** rule.